-Receipt of certificates or other documentation of insurance or policies or copies of policies by the County, or by any of its representatives, which indicate less coverage than required does not constitute a waiver of the contractor's obligation to fulfill the insurance requirements herein.
+Receipt of certificates or other documentation of insurance or policies or copies of policies by the County, or by

 If requested by the County, the contractor shall furnish complete copies of the contractor's insurance policies, forms, and endorsements, and/or such additional information with respect to its insurance as may be requested.
 For commercial general liability coverage, the contractor shall, at the option of the County, provide an indication of the amount of claims payments or reserves chargeable to the aggregate amount of liability coverage.